input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-10-transactions.md

 distribution might be `[(B, 10), (C, 90)]`.

-Transaction distributions are considered by both [slot-leader election process](/technical/leader-selection/) and Richmen Computations.
+Transaction distributions are considered by both [slot-leader election process](https://cardanodocs.com/technical/leader-selection/) and Richmen Computations.

-This feature is very similar to [delegation](/technical/delegation/), but there are differences:
+This feature can be used in similar way to [delegation](https://cardanodocs.com/technical/delegation/), but there are differences:

 1. There is no certificate(s): to revoke delegation `A` has to move funds, providing different distribution.
-2. Stake is delegated partially (with regular delegation types, it's done for whole address' stake).
+2. Only part of `A`'s balance associated with this transaction output is delegated.
-3. Only part of `A`'s balance associated with this transaction output is delegated.
+    This can be done in chunks per balance parts (on contrary, delegation requires you to delegate all funds of whole address at once).

 By consensus, transaction distribution for `PublicKey`-address should be set to empty.